The Best Strollers of 2017

 Best for infant twins

-The Joovy Twin Roo+ is a double frame stroller that is lightweight, easy to fold, fits almost anywhere and works with almost any infant car seat.
+The Joovy Twin Roo+ is a double frame product that is lightweight, easy to fold, fits almost anywhere and works with almost any infant car seat.
 With ample under seat storage, and the ability to install the seats facing either side, the focus is on convenience and ease of use with this economical infant car seat carrier.
-While it isn't a great mover, and you won't want to take it off-road, it is a cost effective way to transport two at one time without a hassle or disturbing babies.
+While it isn't a smooth mover over all terrains, and you won't want to take it off-road, it is a cost effective way to transport two at one time without a hassle or disturbing babies.
 While not winning any awards, we think this kind of product is a great one for new parents to transport twins without disruption.
-The Joovy Twin Roo+ also has a cheaper price tag that can help you save money in babies' first 9 months as you determine what kind of double stroller will be best in the long run.
-This also means you won't be limited to choosing from the few double strollers that work with 2 car seat attached.
-We think this alone makes the Twin Roo+ a no brainer for parents of twins.
+The Joovy Twin Roo+ also has a cheaper price tag that can help you save money in babies' first 9 months as you determine what kind of double product will be best in the long run.
+This also means you won't be limited to choosing from the few double options that work with two car seats attached.
+We think this consideration alone makes the Twin Roo+ a no brainer for parents of twins.

 Accepts 2 infant car seats from a variety of brands

 Read Full Review: Joovy Twin Roo+

 How do you decide which strolling product is the right one for you?
 Narrowing the options by asking yourself some key questions, is the best way to determine what kind of product and which specific model will work best for your family.
 Consider the following questions when making your final buying decision.

 Can one stroller do it all?